bruno-c/teambox-talker/server/doc/protocol.md

     {"type":"message","content":"message to send","id":"unique message ID","final":true}

+Attributes:

-"id" must be a UUID as described in http://www.ietf.org/rfc/rfc4122.txt.
+ * "id" must be a UUID as described in http://www.ietf.org/rfc/rfc4122.txt.
-"final" must be true if this message wont be updated again and can be logged in the room history.
+ * "final" specifies that this message wont be updated again and delivery is required.
+Partial messages ("final":false) delivery is not guaranteed but faster.

 The server will broadcast the message to all online members of the room (including the sender) with this:

-    {"type":"message","content":"message to send","id":"unique message ID","from":"sender unique id"}
+    {"type":"message","content":"message to send","id":"unique message ID",
+     "user":{"id":"unique id","name":"user name"}}

+"user" being the required information of the sender (id and name, not profile picture, etc).

 To send a private message, add the "to" property: